JulioCandela1993/BDRP_DistributedGraphs/1.Hadoop/README.md

 mv hadoop-3.2.1 hadoop
 ```

+### 5. Hadoop Configuration

+Depending on your implementation, hadoop requires to configure some files in the installation path.
+We will take a look at the more important files:

+### 5.1 Environmental variables file

 * Set up principal environmental variables in bashrc file

 ```console
 sudo nano ~/.bashrc
 ```

-+ Add the following to the file:
+* Add the following to the file:

-1) Variables related to hadoop environment (main paths):
+>> Variables related to hadoop environment (main paths):

 ```dos
 export HADOOP_HOME=/usr/local/hadoop-3.2.1